 - Seeking to support a more holistic, personalised, longer term vision for care more widely

-Using a proven platform and engagement model this project is adapting an existing approach via council co-design rather than starting from scratch, which reduces duplication, is more cost effective and gets everyone to their goal more quickly.
+- Using a proven platform and engagement model this project adapted an existing approach via council co-design rather than starting from scratch, which reduces duplication, is more cost effective and gets everyone to their goal more quickly

 DISCOVERY PHASE & CO-DESIGN WORKSHOP